-The past 18 months has been a difficult and challenging time for thousands of businesses across the UK due to the pandemic and subsequent lockdowns.
+The past 2-3 years have been difficult and challenging time for thousands of businesses across the UK due to the pandemic and subsequent lockdowns and now the cost of living crisis.
 If your company has struggled financially and is now insolvent, meaning it can no longer pay its bills or debts, then it’s time to look at your options.

 A company can be liquidated as soon as it becomes insolvent – in other words, as soon as the business’ liabilities exceed its assets and it can no longer pay outstanding debts.
 In the UK, administration is a legal procedure that offers a way to rehabilitate a struggling company so that it isn’t forced to wind up business prematurely.

 To help, in this guide Clarke Bell outlines what options are available to insolvent businesses, to help you find the best next steps for you.